 Widely regarded as the cultural capital of Sri Lanka, beautiful Kandy is one of the most captivating towns in Sri Lanka.
-It is home to an array of renowned cultural sites and nature attractions, and occupies a spot on the UNESCO World Heritage List.
+It is home to an array of renowned cultural sites, natural attractions and occupies a spot on the UNESCO World Heritage List.

 One of Kandy’s most popular attraction, the Temple of the Tooth hosts a sacred and highly revered Buddhist object, the Tooth Relic.

 Red-roofed temples within the complex flank Kandy Lake.
 The non-descript exteriors of the temple belie its richly decorated interiors.
 Adorned with wood, ivory and lacquer, the interiors also contain beautiful and intricate carvings.
 Do not expect to view the tooth, for it is kept in a gold casket crafted in the form of a stupa.

 The complex houses a number of temples and museums.
 Key attractions to visit include the Alut Maligawa, Audience Hall and World Buddhism Museum.

 The Royal Botanical Gardens, once reserved only for royalty, is an impressive landscape home to more than 4000 species of orchids, spices, palms and medicinal plants.

 Set aside a few good hours to explore the enchanting grounds of the garden.
 Be wowed by the sight of vibrant, blooming orchids, a magnificent, century-old Javan fig tree, and the quirky Cannonball tree.

 The Sri Maha Bodhi Maha Viharaya is perched atop the Bahirawa Kanda Mountain in Kandy.
 Villa travellers will set sight on the impressive and towering Buddha statue at the peak of the mountain upon entering the compounds of the temple.